discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <Phase>
 <CMInformation title="Split 1">
 ----
-Precast <Skill name="darkrazorsdaring" /> at the center before breaking your corner with <Skill name="surgeofthemists" />.
+Precast <Skill name="darkrazorsdaring" /> at the center of the arena before breaking your corner with <Skill name="surgeofthemists" />.
 Use SAK to instantly go back to mid-south position.<br/>
 - Share <Boon name="Alacrity" /> and <Boon name="Might" /> when everyone is in range.<br/>